-Due to the unusually dry wet season, the Stormwater Monitoring Program encountered difficulties in sampling the necessary quantity and type of events dictated by the NPDES Permit.
-The lack of qualifying storms (≥0.25" rain forecast after seven days of dry weather) combined with the overall low precipitation amounts resulted in less runoff at the sites in both wet and dry weather.
-The required number of wet events were sampled for all sites, however the full complement of analytes was unable to be sampled for some sites during some events.
-Reasons for incomplete events include limited or localized rainfall, inaccurate forecasts, equipment malfunctions, and extremely dry antecedent conditions.
-Eight sites were successfully sampled in dry weather (ME-CC, ME-SCR, ME-VR2, MO-CAM, MO-SIM, MO-THO, MO-HUE, and MO-FIL).
-One site was partially sampled in dry weather (MO-OJA) due to flow terminating during the event.
-Six sites (MO-MPK, MO-MEI, MO-OJA, MO-SPA, MO-VEN, and MO-OXN) were dry and therefore did not have sufficient runoff available for sample collection, so were not sampled during the dry event.
+Due to the very dry antecedent conditions and low rainfall amounts at the start of the wet season, the Stormwater Monitoring Program encountered difficulties in sampling all sites during each storm, however the overall number of storms required by the NPDES Permit were able to be sampled at all sites with the exception of ME-SCR, which did not flow until January, after which there were only two qualifying storms (≥0.25" rain forecast after seven days of dry weather) before the end of the wet season.
+Three sites were only able to be sampled for a partial list of constituents for one event each due to limited composite sample volume, however these sites were all resampled during a later event resulting in a full complement of analyses.
+Reasons for incomplete events include inaccurate forecasts, and limited or localized rainfall.
+Eleven sites were successfully sampled in dry weather (ME-CC, ME-SCR, ME-VR2, MO-CAM, MO-FIL, MO-HUE, MO-MPK, MO-OJA, MO-SIM, MO-THO, and MO-VEN).
+One site was partially sampled in dry weather (MO-OXN) due to flow terminating during the event and two sites (MO-MEI and MO-SPA) were dry and therefore did not have sufficient runoff available for sample collection, so were not sampled during the dry event.
 This should not be interpreted as a missed sample, rather as zero discharge of pollutants since removing dry weather flows is a goal of the Program.

 Table 9-1 shows site flow and event durations.
 In Table 9-1, Start Date/Time and End Date/Time describe the length of time the automated sampler was actually taking samples.
-The true time of the rainfall and related runoff event was always longer; since the samplers were programmed to begin taking samples after flow had risen to greater than 20% of base flow, which takes 0.10" to 0.25" of rainfall, depending on the antecedent conditions and sampling location.6 Furthermore, flow often continued after the automated sampler had completed its sampling program, because of the Stormwater Monitoring Program's goal to ensure that enough aliquots were taken to perform the required analyses.
+The true time of the rainfall and related runoff event was always longer; since the samplers were programmed to begin taking samples after flow had risen to greater than 20% of base flow, which takes 0.10" to 0.25" of rainfall, depending on the antecedent conditions and sampling location.7 Furthermore, flow often continued after the automated sampler had completed its sampling program, because of the Stormwater Monitoring Program's goal to ensure that enough aliquots were taken to perform the required analyses.
 Because of this goal, the Stormwater Monitoring Program tried to err on the conservative side, pacing the samplers a bit quicker than the RTR tables dictated.
 As the RTR tables are refined, this error will become smaller, but will never completely disappear due to the inherent error in rainfall predictive abilities by both commercial and public weather forecasters.
 The relative timing of the onset of rainfall, commencement of the sampling program and duration of the flow for each site can be found in the event hydrographs located in Appendix B in Attachment D and is described further in the event descriptions, below.

-The sampling methods and sample handling procedures used during the 2015/16 monitoring year are described in Ventura Countywide Stormwater Monitoring Program: Water Quality Monitoring Standard Operating Procedures, 2009-2014.
+The sampling methods and sample handling procedures used during the 2016/17 monitoring year are described in Ventura Countywide Stormwater Monitoring Program: Water Quality Monitoring Standard Operating Procedures, 2009-2014.

-6 This range represents the amount of rainfall needed to generate measurable flow at the monitoring station.
+7 This range represents the amount of rainfall needed to generate measurable flow at the monitoring station.
 Smaller amounts of rainfall generated positive flow in watersheds with proportionally more impervious area.
 All automated sampling programs were designed to begin when the water in the creek or channel exceeded the elevation of the intake strainer by more than a couple hundredths of a foot, effectively capturing the "first flush."